A tale of a city, The story of a friend

 She soon realised she was living in a city with so much green, so many forests, and a lake (Přehrada is kind of a ‘fake’ lake, but that doesn’t matter).
 She’s an outdoorsy person, she couldn’t believe her luck.
 Her first hike around Babí Lom felt like an unprecedented accomplishment.
 Her first Czech rozhledna.

 She still feels the same about it.
-She has broadened her horizons now: on Saturdays she often leaves first thing in the morning to ride her bike around South Moravia or jump on a westbound train or bus to Vysočina.
+She has broadened her horizons now: on Saturdays she often leaves first thing in the morning to ride her bike around South Moravia or jump on a westbound train to Vysočina.
 She hasn’t stopped making to-do lists about you, though, or checking out the areas she is least familiar with.
 Bilá Hora is still her favourite spot.

 Of course with people it’s a different story: it’s much easier to get to know places than people.
 My friend would say it’s because of things that happened with people that she’s not sure she can really trust you.
 Places don’t reject you or keep you at distance.
 They don’t forget about you, they don’t leave you behind.